-Vanessa Hudgens & Austin Butler's Relationship Is Still Going Strong For This Key Reason
+The Key To Vanessa Hudgens & Austin Butler's Relationship Success Is Pretty Straightforward

 Seven years is a long time.
 Seven years is a long time in general — like, where were you in 2011?
 What was even happening in the world? — but it's an especially long time in relationship land.
 So, how does a couple last that long?
 Well, according to Vanessa Hudgens, her relationship with Austin Butler — whom she's been with for seven years — is still going strong, thanks, in part, to her own independence, the star told Women's Health.